remindmodel/remind/tutorials/7_Advanced_ChangeCode.md

 #### Sets

-* don't use set names with three capital letters (like "ETS" or "ESR"), otherwise the maglcass R library might interpret this as a region name when reading in GDX data
+* don't use set element names with three capital letters (like "ETS" or "ESR"), otherwise the maglcass R library might interpret this as a region name when reading in GDX data

 #### Equations: